Predoctoral Summer Workshop

 - Narrative: Upload your narrative in the "Brief Personal Statement" field

-- CV: Upload your CV in the "Curriculum Vitae" field
+- CV or resume: Upload your CV or resume in the "Curriculum Vitae" field

 - Recommendation Letters: Please submit contact information for two (2) letters of support.
 Once your application has been submitted, the online application system will email your recommenders directly with instructions on how to upload their letters of recommendation.
 Recommenders are given two additional days to submit their letter.

 One candidate will be chosen from the Northwestern applicants and nominated to Humanities Without Walls.
-Fellowship awards will be announced by the end of January 2021.
+Fellowship awards will be made in January 2022.